Outsourcing work is an appealing idea. It can save you money, resources, and sometimes, a great deal of stress.

 If customers want service you can’t provide with current resources, it’s a sign that outsourcing customer service may be right for you.
 Do customers need assistance at times when your staff is not available?
 Do customers require service at a volume your current staff cannot provide?
 With outsourcing, you can get the amount of service that fits your company best at the times you need it.
 Many agencies offer 24/7 support, which may be too costly for some businesses to provide in-house.
 Whatever your current customer service needs are, it’s best to crunch the numbers and draw up a clear comparison.

 Once you’ve determined that outsourcing is right for you, it’s time to explore your options.
-Here’s a quick rundown of the major ways companies are outsourcing customer service.
+Here’s a quick rundown of the major ways companies do it.

 Email support is generally a safe outsourcing bet.
 Most customers won’t expect an instant turnaround , and 24 hours is the current industry standard.
 This window gives representatives plenty of time to research any needed issues and respond to the customers’ questions.
 Email interaction also completely eliminates one of the most common consumer complaints about outsourced customer service – difficulty understanding the representative or being understood.
 Live chat support (or even sales) is a more immediate customer service role that an outsourcing team can also fill.

-Traditional call centers are another option for outsourcing customer service, particularly if you have a high volume of customer interaction.
+Traditional call centers are another option, particularly if you have a high volume of customer interaction.
 If you use this method, it’s important to choose the call center carefully.
 Representatives might handle hundreds of inbound or outbound calls a day from a variety of different companies, and employee turnover rates can also be an issue.
 Our next section has suggestions to help you choose the right call center for you.

 In addition to traditional methods, many businesses are handling customer service issues and concerns on Twitter or Facebook.
 Often, a customer’s question can be resolved with just a quick response, making Twitter’s 140-character messages a perfect way to communicate.
 It also allows customers to leave a message and get a response quickly without having to wait on hold.
 Some businesses even take a proactive approach, searching for their company name to find complaints they can clear up.
 Since there are a number of social media-specific outsourcing professionals, this can almost always be handled by a third party.

 If your business is truly in need of outsourcing but doesn’t need very much manpower, working with freelance customer service representatives may work for you.
-Websites such as Elance, Odesk and Vworker match businesses with contractors.
+Websites such as Elance and Upwork (formerly oDesk) match businesses with contractors.
 You can post a description of the work you need done and review applicants’ resumes as they come in, or browse a search-able database of potential freelancers.

-All three sites provides ways to track and manage workers’ time. vWorker and oDesk offer money-back guarantees in the event an employee doesn’t complete work according to quality standards.
-Elance offers dispute resolution to assist with these situations.
+All three sites provides ways to track and manage workers’ time, offering money-back guarantees in the event an employee doesn’t complete work according to quality standards and dispute resolution to assist with these situations.
 Best of all, all three of the sites are free for employers to use.

 The work done by a contractor or group of contractors will require a higher degree of oversight, however, so if you don’t have the time or manpower to monitor their progress, consider a more comprehensive solution from an established provider.